Responsible Gambling – How To Stay In Control

 In most parts of the world, you can sign yourself into rehab but, once again, it’s recommended that you go through your regular doctor.

-If you think that a relative, friend or co-worker is suffering from a gambling problem, it’s important that you act.
+Do you think a relative, friend or co-worker is suffering from a gambling problem, or is not gambling responsible?
+It’s important that you act.
 You can do this by letting the said person know how you feel or encourage the person to seek help.

 As mentioned, most addicts know that they have a problem and many, although not all, are relieved to get help and recognition.

-However, before you act and confront a person with a potential problem, we suggest you educate yourself on the matter so that you’re better prepared.
+However, before you act and confront a person with a potential problem, we suggest you educate yourself on the matter so that you’re better prepared by looking into responsible gambling.
 And remember to always be supportive and non-judgmental, otherwise, chances are that you’ll make the situation worse and limit your ability to have an influence.

 Naturally, if you think the problem is too big or you don’t know what to do, you too can seek help through GA or a doctor.